-In 2021, the American Public Power Association (APPA) awarded NBU the Excellence in Public Power Communications Award of Merit in Web and Social Media for promoting electrical safety during an unprecedented winter storm.
-Communications included safety measures needed for generators.
-Additionally, the APPA bestowed the Excellence in Public Power Communications Award of Merit for Print and Digital efforts to keep customers informed throughout Winter Storm Uri.
+New Braunfels Utilities' commitment to community involvement remains strong.
+In 2022, the American Public Power Association ("APPA") awarded NBU the Excellence in Public Power Communications Award of Merit in Web and Social Media for communicating why utility bills were higher in the summer of 2022 and how customers could mitigate costs through conservation and rebates.
+Additionally, the APPA bestowed the Excellence in Public Power Communications Award of Merit for Print and Digital efforts to keep customers informed about how utility rates were calculated and how rate changes impacted utility bills.

 Electric System Reliability: In fiscal year 2013, NBU completed a system-wide, risk-based evaluation of aging electric infrastructure and began replacements and upgrades to the system.
-New Braunfels Utilities' five-year Financial and Operating Plan for fiscal years 2023 through 2027, approved by the Board of Trustees in June 2022, includes a plan to invest 2.5% of distribution assets each year for replacement of aging infrastructure.
-This amount totaled \$2.1 million for fiscal year 2023 and aggregates to \$13.0 million over the five-year period.
+New Braunfels Utilities' five-year Financial and Operating Plan for fiscal years 2024 through 2028, approved by the Board of Trustees in March 2023, includes a plan to invest 2.5% of distribution assets each year for replacement of aging infrastructure.
+This amount totaled \$3.0 million for fiscal year 2024 and aggregates to \$17.8 million over the five-year period.

-As a separate part of the plan, NBU completed the replacement of the Comal Substation T1 Power Transformer (PWT) and Loop 337 T2 PWT in July 2020, which increased unit capacities by 66% each.
+As a separate part of the plan, NBU completed the replacement of the Comal Substation T1 Power Transformer ("PWT") and Loop 337 T2 PWT in July 2020, which increased unit capacities by 66% each.
 The replacements support NBU's goal to replace all power transformers older than 40 years within the system to improve reliability, increase capacity, and lower transformation losses.
 New Braunfels Utilities is scheduled to replace the single remaining legacy PWT (Comal T3) in fiscal year 2025.
 New Braunfels Utilities continues to replace all aerial copper conductors within the system.
-In particular, nearly all three-phase copper construction has now been replaced with Aluminum-Steel conductor (ACSR).
+In particular, nearly all three-phase copper construction has now been replaced with Aluminum-Steel conductor ("ACSR").
 Finally, NBU is focused on replacing aging utility poles and replacing legacy underground cables in both commercial and residential areas.
 The new underground wire is minimally rated at 40-years of service compared to an estimated 20-year maximum of the replaced wire.
 Specific critical utility poles being installed have a service life of 80 years compared to 35 years for traditional wood poles.

-New Braunfels Utilities owns 19.5 circuit-miles of 138kV transmission, which is part of the Electric Reliability Council of Texas (ERCOT) bulk electric transmission system and therefore, must comply with applicable North American Electric Reliability Council (NERC) reliability standards.
-New Braunfels Utilities is registered as a Transmission Owner, Transmission Planner, and Distribution Provider with NERC.
+New Braunfels Utilities owns 19.5 circuit-miles of 138kV transmission, which is part of the Electric Reliability Council of Texas (ERCOT) bulk electric transmission system and therefore, must comply with applicable North American Electric Reliability Council ("NERC") reliability standards.
+New Braunfels Utilities is registered as a Transmission Owner, Transmission Planner, and Distribution Provider with NERC and was audited by the Texas Reliability Entity ("TRE") in October 2014 on the standards applicable to these categories.
+Texas Reliability Entity is an independent organization within ERCOT, chartered with the responsibility to ensure compliance with NERC reliability standards throughout the ERCOT market.
 New Braunfels Utilities successfully demonstrated compliance with all applicable NERC standards.
 In July 2017, NERC auditors completed a second audit of NBU and found no compliance violations and no areas of concern.
-As the electric reliability standards evolve, NBU closely monitors these changes for continued compliance.
+As the electric reliability standards evolve, NBU will closely monitor these changes for continued compliance.
+New Braunfels Utilities is now scheduled be audited once more November 2023.

-New Braunfels Utilities achieved the diamond level designation for the Reliable Public Power Provider (RP3) program through the American Public Power Association (APPA) during fiscal year 2020.
+New Braunfels Utilities achieved the diamond level designation for the Reliable Public Power Provider (RP3) program through the APPA during fiscal year 2023.
 The diamond level is the highest designation level for the RP3 program.
 The program recognizes utilities that demonstrate high proficiency in reliability, safety, workforce development, and system improvement.
-New Braunfels Utilities has submitted its application for re-designation by the APPA.
-The intent of the re-application process is to ensure RP3 utilities are consistently striving to maintain and improve the quality of their system.
-Re-designation is expected to be announced in early 2023.
+New Braunfels Utilities is one of 275 of the nation's 2000 plus public power utilities.